DataGreed/datagreed.pro/_projects/onlythreads.markdown

 ## My Role
 ***

-We've come up with an idea for OnlyThreads while working on nable and realizing that Slack is great for instant communication but quickly becomes a mess if you want to use it for logging decisions and store knowledge that can be accessed later.
+We've come up with an idea for OnlyThreads while working on Listenable.
+We realized that Slack is great for instant communication but quickly becomes a mess if you want to use it for logging decisions and store knowledge that can be accessed later.